-We use hot water extraction (steam cleaning) for upholstery cleaning.
-Over the years we have found this to be the best method for removing dirt and stains from fabrics.
+To effectively clean your furniture, we use hot water extraction (steam cleaning) for upholstery cleaning.
+Over the years we have found this to be the best method for deep cleaning and removing dirt and stains from fabrics.
 Steam couch cleaning involves a pre spray treatment (non toxic of course!), followed by a light brush agitation and a little bit of dwell time to allow the cleaning process to loosen all of the built up dirt.
 If there are stains, they are also pre treated at this time with the appropriate stain remover.

 Not all couches can be steam cleaned.
 It is very important to always check the care label on your upholstery before attempting any cleaning.